Gokul0117/Message-Authentication-Code-/README.md

-# EX-NO 13 Message Authentication Code
+# EXP-13 Message Authentication Code

 ## AIM:
 To write a program to implement Message Authentication Code (MAC).